 For contracts related to the purchase of semiconductor products, the Company satisfies its performance obligation when control of the ordered product transfers to the customer.
 The timing of the transfer of control depends on the agreed upon shipping terms with the customer, but generally occurs upon shipment, which is when physical possession of the product has been transferred and legal title of the product transfers to the customer.
 Payment is generally due within 30 days of the ship date.
 Payment is generally collected after the Company satisfies its performance obligation.
 Also, the Company usually does not record contract assets because the Company has an unconditional right to payment upon satisfaction of the performance obligation, and therefore, a receivable is more commonly recorded than a contract asset.
-Refer to Note 8 for the opening and closing balances of the Company's receivables.
+Refer to Note 9 for the opening and closing balances of the Company's receivables.

 The consideration received from customers is fixed, with the exception of consideration from certain distributors and customers under LTSAs.
 Certain of the Company's distributors are granted price concessions and return rights, which result in variable consideration.
 The amount of revenue recognized for sales to these certain distributors is adjusted for estimates of the price concessions and return rights that are expected to be claimed.
-These estimates are based on the recent history of price concessions and stock rotations which are recorded as refund liabilities within accrued liabilities on the Company's consolidated balance sheets.
+These estimates are based on the recent history of price concessions and stock rotations, which are recorded as refund liabilities within accrued liabilities on the Company's consolidated balance sheets.

 The Company collects amounts in advance for certain of its contracts with customers.
 These amounts are deferred until control of the product or service is transferred to the customer at which time it is recognized as revenue.
-As of March 31, 2024, the Company had approximately \$933.0 million of deferred revenue, of which \$261.8 million is included within accrued liabilities and the remaining \$671.2 million is included within other long-term liabilities on the Company's consolidated balance sheet.
-As of March 31, 2023, the Company had approximately \$757.7 million of deferred revenue in the semiconductor product segment, of which \$121.4 million is included within accrued liabilities and the remaining \$636.3 million is included within other long-term liabilities on the Company's consolidated balance sheets.
+As of March 31, 2025, the Company had approximately \$597.9 million of deferred revenue, of which \$213.4 million is included within accrued liabilities and the remaining \$384.5 million is included within other long-term liabilities on the Company's consolidated balance sheet.
+As of March 31, 2024, the Company had approximately \$933.0 million of deferred revenue, of which \$261.8 million is included within accrued liabilities and the remaining \$671.2 million is included within other long-term liabilities on the Company's consolidated balance sheets.
 Deferred revenue represents amounts that have been invoiced in advance which are expected to be recognized as revenue in future periods.

-Approximately \$126.1 million of deferred revenue recorded on the Company's consolidated balance sheets as of March 31, 2023, was recognized as revenue during fiscal 2024.
-Approximately \$73.2 million of deferred revenue recorded on the Company's consolidated balance sheets as of March 31, 2022, was recognized as revenue during fiscal 2023.
-This amount was immaterial for fiscal 2022.
+Approximately \$217.2 million of deferred revenue recorded on the Company's consolidated balance sheets as of March 31, 2024 was recognized as revenue during fiscal 2025.
+Approximately \$126.1 million of deferred revenue recorded on the Company's consolidated balance sheets as of March 31, 2023 was recognized as revenue during fiscal 2024.